LauraKirby/type_inference/notes/research.md

 var myColorStr = "purple"

 printColor(myColorDeci)
-// "The hexidecimal value of your color is 5649055"
+// "The hexadecimal value of your color is 5649055"
 // a is inferred as type Int

 printColor(myColorStr)